What is Osteoarthritis (OA)?

 - Ensure you have a supportive mattress and pillow

-- Always wear good footwear – low heal, well balanced and rubber sole for less impact
+- Always wear good footwear, such as a low heal, well balanced and rubber sole for less impact

-- Lift correctly – using legs, bend knees & back straight.
+- Lift correctly, for example using legs, bend knees & back straight.

 - Caution with bending down to dishwasher, pets etc

-- Be careful with strong physical activity that you are not used to.
+- Finally be careful with strong physical activity that you are not used to.

 - You will need to seek advice on your condition specifically, but as a general guide if Osteoarthritis affects your back.